broadfield-dev/ChatSeed/README.md

 ## 🔒 Security Notes

-- Your API key is stored **only in your browser's LocalStorage** — it is never sent anywhere except directly to OpenRouter's API
+- Your API key is stored **only in your browser's LocalStorage** — it is never sent anywhere except directly to OpenRouter's API.
+The key persists in your browsers local storage, so use caution and delete local storage if using a shared device.
 - All user-generated content is sanitized via **DOMPurify** before rendering
 - The app runs entirely client-side — no backend server involved
 - When the AI rewrites code, it's always **saved as a new file** (the original is preserved)